npope/home-assistant-crestron-component/README.md

     unit_of_measurement: "F"
     divisor: 10
 ```
+Use this for any analog join in the control system that you would like to represent as a sensor in Home Assistant.
 - _name_: The entity id will be derived from this string (lower-cased with _ for spaces).
 The friendly name will be set to this string.
+- _value_join_: analog join to represent as a sensor in Home Assistant
+- _device_class_: any device class [supported by the sensor](https://www.home-assistant.io/integrations/sensor/) integration.
+This mostly affects how the value will be expressed in various UIs.
+- _unit_of_measurement_: Unit of measurement appropriate for the device class as documented [here](https://developers.home-assistant.io/docs/core/entity/sensor/).
+- _divisor_: (optional) number to divide the analog join by to get the correct sensor value.
+For example, a crestron temperature sensor returns tenths of a degree (754 represents 75.4 degrees), so you would use a divisor of 10.
+Defaults to 1.

 ### Switch